5 Steps for Managing Employee Attrition

 Retirement

 There comes the point where everyone needs to retire.
 Depending on where you live, individuals typically retire in their late 50s to early 70s.
+The departure of seasoned employees leads to a significant loss of institutional knowledge, which can jeopardize ongoing projects and team performance.
 While this can impact your attrition rates, there are ways to prepare.
 For example, you can start the replacement search in advance so your employees can train their replacements before retiring.

 You must plan regular check-ins and meetings with your employees, so you can plan accordingly for individuals who plan on retiring.
 This will help you plan, replace, and rehire ahead of schedule so retirement doesn’t impact your workplace productivity.